parthiv-dev/decentralised-trading-platform/README.md

 To be able to view images of Pokemons on the web-based trading trading platform we decided to integrate IPFS metadata storage.

 First, we searched for a complete data set of open-source Pokémon pictures.
-We found a [kaggle dataset](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) with 898 images of all the Pokemons taken from the Pokedex database.
+We found a [kaggle dataset](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) with 898 images of all the Pokémons taken from the Pokedex database.
 Each image is of the format "name.png".
-We decide that we want to work with the first 100 (alphabetic) Pokemons for simplicity.
+We decided that we want to work with the first 100 (alphabetical) Pokémons for simplicity.

 We also renamed the original image files from the [kaggle dataset](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) to "1.png", "2.png", etc, for simplicity later on when we call the files based on the tokenId of the respective pokemon mint.
 This was done using a [Python script](data\pokemon_images\number_img.py).
 We then uploaded the [folder](data\pokemon_images\byNumber), consisting of the 100 numbered images, to the [Pinata Cloud](https://pinata.cloud/) for easy access when minting on the blockchain.

-For additional metadata for each Pokémon we referred to the [PokeApi](https://pokeapi.co/).
+For additional metadata for each Pokémon, we referred to the [PokeApi](https://pokeapi.co/).
 We wrote a [Python script](data\pokemon_get_data.py) which gets the metadata based on the filenames of the kaggle image data set and stores the data (numerical and non-numerical characteristics, and the IPFS link for each image) for each Pokemon in JSON files of [OpenSea format](https://docs.opensea.io/docs/metadata-standards).
-The files are purposefully named as "1.json", "2.json", etc. forthe  same reason as before.
+The files are purposefully named as "1.json", "2.json", etc., for the  same reason as before.
 The [folder](data\pokemon_metadata) with the JSON files was also uploaded to the [Pinata Cloud](https://pinata.cloud/).

 [Pinata Cloud](https://pinata.cloud/) is a distributed storage platform used e.g. OpenSea to achieve secure, scalable storage with IPFS's decentralized infrastructure.

 IMPORTANT NOTE: Since we integrated metadata storage through IPFS, there was theoretically no need to keep the initial Pokemon struct in the [PokemonCard.sol](contracts/PokemonCard.sol) contract!
-For simplicity and clarity the Pokemon struct and associated functions where kept to enable proper functioning of the trading platform without IPFS integration.
+For simplicity and clarity, the Pokémon struct and associated functions were kept to enable proper functioning of the trading platform without IPFS integration.
 For reference, this is the Pokémon struct:

 ```
     struct Pokemon {